hasura/learn-graphql/tutorials/README.md

 - Integrating GraphQL Mutations with Query Variables
 - Integrating Mutations to Update, Delete and Bulk Delete
 - Managing Local Cache After a GraphQL Mutation
-- Optismistic UI Updates For Rresponsive User Experience
+- Optimistic UI Updates For Responsive User Experience
 - Using Subscriptions
 - Realtime Feed With Notifications